 Purchasing a permit

-In this angling permit area, the customer can choose between a validity period of 24 hours, 7 days or a calendar year.
-Season permits, which are valid for the entire calendar year, are sold until 1 July.
+In this angling permit area, the customer can choose between a validity period of 24 hours or a calendar year.
 The angling permit prices are as follows:

 |Permit validity||Permit price|